KejPi/AbracaDABra/README.md

 </p>

 Service logos, XML files and internet download cache are stored in dedicated directory on the disk.
 Location of the cache is OS dependent:
-* MacOS: `$HOME/Library/Caches/AbracaDABra/`
+* macOS: `$HOME/Library/Caches/AbracaDABra/`
 * Windows: `%USERPROFILE%\AppData\Local\AbracaDABra\cache\`
 * Linux: `$HOME/.cache/AbracaDABra/`

 AbracaDABra visualizes Electronic Program Guide (EPG) if it is provided by broadcaster in SPI application and/or over RadioDNS.
-In such case "Program guide..." menu item becomes active and user can browse through services program in interactive GUI.
+In such case "Program guide..." menu item becomes active and user can browse through services program in interactive user interface.

 <p align="center" width="100%">
 <img width="1112" alt="EPG_20240209" src="https://github.com/KejPi/AbracaDABra/assets/6438380/fc2712e8-2b9d-483e-b089-169a77efa98f">
 <p align="center" width="100%">

-EPG is interactive, it supports dragging or scrolling by mouse, specific program detail can be displayed by clicking on item.
+EPG dialog supports dragging or scrolling by mouse, specific program detail can be displayed by clicking on item.
 Audio service can be selected by clicking on the service name on the left side.

 ## User application data storage
 AbracaDABra can be configured to store all incoming data from slideshow (SLS) and/or SPI application.
 The configuration consists of storage folder that is common for both applications